Meet Annie Reickert, the 18-year-old Maui charger Paige Alms is mentoring in the Jaws lineup and beyond.

 The fish’s struggle for survival is a fight not only for itself but for the health of the planet.
 An excerpt from Salmon: A Fish, the Earth, and the History of Their Common Fate.

-Alberto Pugno, a fisherman in the Italian Alps, is the last known practitioner of an ancient style of flyfishing remarkable for its pure simplicity.
+Arturo Pugno, a fisherman in the Italian Alps, is the last known practitioner of an ancient style of flyfishing remarkable for its pure simplicity.

 Three moms share the details.

 Join Kimi Werner on her journey in Lessons from Jeju, where she learns about motherhood, culture, diving and providing from South Korea’s mothers of sea, the haenyeo.
 “The world doesn’t seem to embrace how badass motherhood is,” says Kimi.

 Jasmin Caton worried having twins might slow down her life in the mountains.
 Then she remembered what her parents did with her.

 Kimi Werner takes a journey to Jeju Island for lessons in motherhood, culture, diving and providing from South Korea’s “women of the sea” aka the haenyeo.

 Captain Liz Clark’s been self-isolating aboard her sailboat Swell since 2005; here she provides her experiences and insight for navigating isolation during a pandemic.

 Perched in the Himalaya and once accessible only by trail, India’s Zanskar region has remained largely free of Western influences for over 2,000 years.
 That could all change as a new highway brings a wave of instant globalization.

 Ways you can keep up the fight for our planet, and feel less alone.

 A bona fide American hemp farmer/entrepreneur shares his stash.